 Instead, it should be added to the compost pile and mixed in with other decomposing variables to create a healthy, balanced fertilizer.
 Aside from helping plants grow, this mixture is proven to help repel pests like slugs and snails.

 When to Add Ash to Your Compost Pile

 It’s time to add ashes to your compost bin when you have a new or uncooked pile.
-Because ashes have such a high pH value, it’s important to add small amounts to your compost.
+Because ashes have such a high pH value, adding small amounts to your compost is important.
 It shouldn’t take up more than 5% of your total compost.

 A few handfuls every six inches of compost material should do the trick.
 Just be sure to turn the pile every time you add a new item.

-The incredible nutrients found in ash are soluble, so you need to keep it safe from rainwater.
+The incredible nutrients in ash are soluble, so you must keep it safe from rainwater.
 Find a container with a seal-tight lid and keep it in a garage or shed where it’s certain to stay dry.

 Using ashes in your compost is a great way to make use of something that would normally just get thrown out in the garbage.
 You can put ashes for wood fires into your compost pile or sparingly directly into the soil, which means that not only are you helping reduce trash but helping your garden and/or lawn, too!